nothing will make him want her more than the way her fingers brush against his.

 As I sat across from her, seething with humiliation and anger, I thought of the violation of my privacy and dignity.
-Was she hoping to find if my cell phone had a secret 7-step plan of “How to Move to Chicago on an Invalid Visa?”
+Was she hoping to find if my cell phone had a secret 7-step plan of “How to Move to the US on an Invalid Visa?”

 For the next few minutes, as we sat in silence, she went through my text messages, my WhatsApp, my Gmail and Facebook accounts.
 They had invaded my head; now they were invading my space.

 Then began Round 2 of interrogation.
 She extracted some sentences from my private conversations with my friends: “It seems that you’re all set to move here.
 A friend of yours has written “Have a great new beginning…” I sighed.
 She was taking everything out of context.
 “All your friends are wishing you a Goodbye as though you’re moving here for good?”
 I just replied with a tired, blank expression.
 I had nothing to justify or defend.
 It was obvious she/they had made up their mind about my intentions.

 Eventually, the questions starting veering towards my family, my parents’ interest in settling down in the USA (Like, seriously, what?), my ability to pick up a job in the next six months on an invalid visa (I had a regular tourist visa, like everyone else), etc. The officer claimed that I had an intention of transiting to a student or work visa, from my current tourist visa.
 She believed so.
 Nothing I could say or do would change this.